towersvault/shinpokered/README.md

 - Major expansion to how the AI handles switching
   - AI routine 4 now scores each mon in its party every turn
   - These scores are taken into account when deciding to switch or picking a mon to send out
+- Slightly adjusted the style of the exp bar for flush lines and better visibility in grayscale

 #Bugfixes: